ParisTravelPlanner.com Logo Les Halles, Paris, France

 The plan for Les Halles, Paris

-Above, Plan showing the proposed Les Halles area when the project is complete.
+Above, plan showing the proposed Les Halles area when the project is complete.
 Blue in the background is the Pompidou Center.